-In Nevada, transporting a child under 15 while driving under the influence is an aggravating factor causing judges to likely impose jail instead of the standard suspended sentence for first offense DUI convictions.
-Drunk driving with a minor 14 or younger can also lead to felony child endangerment charges.
+In Nevada DUI cases, having a child under 15 in the vehicle is an aggravating factor that may lead to jail time, even for first-offense DUI convictions.
+DUI with a minor 14 or younger can also lead to felony child endangerment charges.

-Below our Las Vegas DUI attorneys explain the penalties for Nevada DUI crimes and how driving a juvenile 14 or younger could heighten the sentence:
+Below, our Las Vegas DUI attorneys explain the penalties for Nevada DUI crimes and how driving a juvenile 14 or younger could heighten the sentence.
+Click on a topic below to jump to that section.

 Other DUI-first punishments are: